A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices

-\textit{Partial MDS (PMDS) codes}, introduced in \cite{blaum-RAID, gopalan-MR}, are those LRCs that may correct any erasure pattern that is information-theoretically correctable given the locality constraints in Definition \ref{def LRC}.
-Such patterns are exactly those with $ \delta - 1 $ erasures per local set and an extra $ h = gr - k $ erasures anywhere else, where $ k = \dim(\mathcal{C}) $.
-This is equivalent to obtaining an MDS code after puncturing on any $ \delta - 1 $ coordinates per local set.
-We will follow this formulation.
+LRCs as in \cite{gopalan, kamath} do not require pair-wise disjoint local sets, but we consider only this case since it is required for PMDS codes.
+Moreover, local sets need not be of the same size for PMDS codes \cite[Def.
+5]{universal-lrc}, but we only consider this case for simplicity. \textit{Partial MDS (PMDS) codes}, introduced in \cite{blaum-RAID, gopalan-MR}, are those LRCs that may correct any erasure pattern that is information-theoretically correctable given the locality constraints in Definition \ref{def LRC}.
+Such patterns are exactly those with $ \delta - 1 $ erasures per local set and an extra $ h = gr - k $ erasures anywhere else, where $ k $ is the code dimension.
+This is equivalent to the following definition.